Greasing the Groove - Ultimate Calisthenics Special Forces Training

 They cannot afford to work themselves to failure during any workout.
 As they need to be ready to perform in the line of duty at the drop of a hat!

-And GTG allows these special individuals to build strength in the field, while always being ready to perform.
+GTG allows these special forces personnel to maintain/build strength in the field, while still being ready to perform at the drop of a hat.

 GTG also works if you’re someone who feels lethargic and beat up after their workout!